 Our partner network includes 235 elementary and middle schools in DeKalb County, Fulton County and the Atlanta Public Schools; seven Georgia colleges and universities; numerous hospitals and medical centers; police and fire departments; and more than 15 social agencies and other charities.

 To best serve the community, social workers, directors and financial aid officers identify those in need and act as liaisons between recipients and Assistance League.
-Here are the highlights for the fiscal year ending May 31, 2018.
+Although the Covid-19 pandemic curtailed activities in the last three months of our fiscal year, we still continued to help the community as much as possible.
+Here are the highlights for our fiscal year ending May 31, 2020:

-Bears for Childrenprovided 6,530 cuddly bears to small children who have been injured or traumatized in some way, providing comfort and help in calming the child in distress.
+Bears for Children provided 5,960 cuddly bears to small children who have been injured or traumatized in some way, providing comfort and help in calming the child in distress.

-Links to Education awarded $70,000 in scholarships to 39 students in seven colleges and universities for the 2017-2018 academic year.
+Links to Education awarded over $60,000 in scholarships to 41 students in seven colleges and universities for the 2019-2020 academic year.

-New Beginnings served more than 31,470 children and adults in need through eight social agencies of which five are committed to homeless outreach and three are sexual assault centers.
+New Beginnings served 32,000 children and adults in need through eight social agencies of which five are committed to homeless outreach and three are sexual assault centers.

-Operation School Bell worked with social workers in 235 elementary and middle schools to provide 5,168 students with a week’s worth of school clothing.
-Of those served, 1,795 were homeless or fire victims.
-An additional 8,346 students received selected items of clothing and hygiene kits.
+Operation School Bell® worked with social workers in 235 elementary and middle schools to provide 4,709 students with a week’s worth of school clothing.
+Of those served, 1,789 (38%) were homeless or fire victims.
+An additional 5,626 students received selected items of clothing and hygiene kits.
+We also distributed 6,200 children’s books to their schools through the social workers.

-Shepherd Center Patient Support served over 280 patients who are victims of brain and spinal cord injuries by providing rehab-friendly t-shirts and tear-away pants.
+Shepherd Center Patient Support served over 290 patients who are victims of brain and spinal cord injuries by providing rehab-friendly t-shirts and tear-away pants.
 To patients for their birthdays, we also distributed backpacks that fit on wheelchairs.
-Durable Medical Equipment (DME) was added this fiscal year to the list of items provided.